 The decision to work with NOMS is not an easy one.
 Before you start to fill in your application form, NOMS suggest you think about your answers to the following questions:

-After this test there may be a delay until all applicants have taken the test before inviting you to the next stage.
+After this test there may be a delay (while all applicants are taking the test) before you are invited to the next stage.

 You are marked against five core prison leader behaviours in each role play:

-The scenarios are all prison work based, and you play a prison officer in each one.
-Examples include: working with your mentor; managing an upset member of staff; dealing with a prisoner carrying a sharp object; handling a prisoner who has not received their methadone; dealing with a prison gang; addressing a visitor who is 10 minutes late for visiting hours; a racist prisoner complaining about another inmate’s family at visiting hours; dealing with an inmate who is threatening to harm themselves.
+The scenarios are all prison-work based and you play a prison officer in each one.
+Examples include: working with your mentor; managing an upset member of staff; dealing with a prisoner carrying a sharp object; handling prisoners who have not received their methadone; dealing with a prison gang; addressing a visitor who is 10 minutes late for visiting hours; a racist prisoner complaining about another inmate’s family at visiting hours; and dealing with an inmate who is threatening to harm himself.
 You have to follow proper prison channels in each one.

 The role play is designed to see how you work in person.
 Just as with the situational judgement test you need to put yourself into work mode, and follow the values and job description when responding to each situation.
 Gather more tips on how to address the role plays on our role play pages.

-The written test examines your problem solving, decision making and communication skills.
-In this test you are given a set of information to read through and told to write a brief or report on what you have read.
+The written test examines your problem solving, decision making, and communication skills.
+In this test you are given a set of information to read through and told to write a brief or a report on what you have read.
 Prepare for this assessment with our written exercises practice pack.